Horyou/backbone.appmodule/README.md

 The only dependency is Backbone, and only exists because of statically adding the `Backbone.extend` function to `AppModule`.
 And mainly because this module has been created for applications created in `Backbone`.

+## Options

+### `autoStart`, boolean

+If this field is set as a property or passed as an options then the module will be started immediately.
+Else the module will be lazy started, which means you would need to called manually the `start` method or bind an event listener of whatever to start the module.

 ## API

 ### `_startApp: function ()`